- Job Search

 First impressions count - and your CV will determine the first impressions that a prospective employer forms of you.
 It's vital you get it right, because a good CV will ensure you get noticed and ultimately secure you an interview.
 Read on to enhance your chances of attaining a top job through a quality CV.

 There are no definitive rules to writing a good CV, but there are some basic guidelines you can follow to ensure your CV is presented professionally.
-So here are some general points about writing your CV - followed by a step-by-step guide to how to write each section.
+So here are some CV Writing Tips - followed by a step-by-step guide to how to write each section.

 Keep it clear